 - Ribbon (2″ in length)

-- Optional: Paint pen for decorating faux leather
+- Optional: Paint pen for decorating faux leather, Cricut Explore Air 2 for cutting feathers and headband

 First, a word on supplies.
 The paper feathers can be simple or as complicated as you would like!
-I cut the ones below with a die cutting machine, but the kids can also draw and cut their own hand drawn feathers.
+I cut the ones below with my Cricut machine, but the kids can also draw and cut their own hand drawn feathers.

 If you’re at a loss at where to find faux leather, check your local arts and crafts store.
 Some stores sell it in sheets, and you may be able to find remnants at fabric stores.